git-cola/git-cola/README.md

     "C:/Program Files/Git/bin/sh.exe" --login -i C:/Git/bin/gitk

-git-dag became the default history browser on Windows in `v2.3`, so new users should not need to configure anything.
+`git-dag` became the default history browser on Windows in `v2.3`, so new users do not need to configure anything.